Thyroid

 4. How is hypothyroidism diagnosed?

-• Hypothyroidism is diagnosed through blood tests that measure levels of thyroid-stimulating hormone (TSH) and thyroxine (T4).
-A high TSH level and low T4 level typically indicate hypothyroidism.
+Diagnosis is usually through blood tests measuring thyroid-stimulating hormone (TSH) and thyroxine (T4).
+High TSH and low T4 levels typically indicate hypothyroidism.

 5. What causes hypothyroidism?

-• Common causes include autoimmune diseases (such as Hashimoto’s thyroiditis), iodine deficiency, thyroid surgery, radiation treatment, and certain medications.
+Common causes include autoimmune disorders (e.g., Hashimoto’s thyroiditis), iodine deficiency, thyroid surgery, radiation therapy, and certain medications.

 6. Can diet affect thyroid function?